 - It’s great to use for removing makeup and other impurities on the skin surface

 - Unlike other soaps, it’s able to draw moisture, but it leaves the skin the moisture it needs.
 The PH level of black soap matches most skin types.

 Does African Black soap lighten skin?

 African Black soap is able to brighten your skin, while maintaining its natural beauty.
-You should be aware though this type of soap isn’t made especially for lighten skin.
+You should be aware though that this type of soap isn’t made specially for lightening skin.

-As it’s able to remove dead cells on the skin surface and lets important nutrients (vitamin A and E), it may look like it’s whitening the skin.
+As it’s able to remove dead cells on the skin surface and lets important nutrients (vitamin A and E) in, it may look like it’s whitening the skin.

 What is clear about the African Black soap is that it lowers the risk of skin conditions caused by sun or cold, helping the skin remain lighter than those that aren’t using the soap.

 What are the effects of Black Soap on skin?

 After you start using the African Black soap, you’re going to notice some changes on your skin, depending on how you’re using it.
 It’s not common for side effects to appear, which is why the positive effects are far more important to list: